-Fast forward five centuries and there was a Jewish heroine named Malka (“Mala”) Zimetbaum who was possibly burned alive in a crematorium as a martyr for freedom.
-She remains largely unknown…
+In Auschwitz-Birkenau, a Jewish heroine named Malka (“Mala”) Zimetbaum was possibly burned alive in a crematorium as a martyr for freedom, as some have suggested.
+She, however, remains largely unknown…

 Malka (or Mala) Zimetbaum is the Holocaust heroine who’ is honoured in Wanda Jakubowska’s 1947 remarkably realistic film “The Last Stage” in which Mala’s story serves as the basis for the central character Marta Weiss’s defiance.
 In the final scene, the hangman slips her a knife with which she slits her wrists and shouts to the watching crowd: “Don’t be afraid!
 They can’t hurt us.
 Hold on.
 The Red Army is near.”
 The furious camp commander approaches.
 She says: “You will soon be so small.”
 Then she slaps him and says, “You will not hang me.”
 At that moment, Allied planes appear in the sky and the Germans flee.
 “Don’t let Auschwitz rise again” are her last words, as she dies in the arms of another prisoner.

-Given that Malka Zimetbaum was the first Jewish woman to escape from Auschwitz-Birkenau and retain her freedom as a runaway for eight days, she ought to be famous for that unprecedented feat.
-That escape has been overshadowed by the circumstances of her murder, or her suicide.
-Accounts differ.
-The memoirs of Sonderkommandos such as Shlomo Venezia and Filip Muller don’t mention her, so there is no proof that Zimetbaum was still alive by the time she was sent to the furnaces, after having slashed her own wrists, but her legend remains.
+Given that Malka Zimetbaum might have been the first Jewish woman to escape from Auschwitz-Birkenau and retain her freedom as a runaway for eight days, she ought to be famous for that unprecedented feat, but her escape has long been overshadowed by the circumstances of her murder–or possibly suicide.

-Denying her captors the pleasure of hanging her was Malka Zimetbaum’s victory over them.
-There are variations as to what happened next.
-Some say she was placed in a cart and taken for medical treatment; others say she was brutalized and paraded around the camp in a cart as a showpiece for Nazi cruelty.
+By ostensibly denying her captors the pleasure of hanging her, Malka Zimetbaum gained a psychological victory.
+That is the story that most people prefer.
+A storybook ending, so to speak.
+But, from there, there are variations as to what happened next.
+Some say she was placed in a cart and taken for medical treatment; whereas others say she was brutalized and paraded around the camp in a cart as a showpiece for Nazi cruelty.
 Accounts also differ as to whether she was taken to the crematorium alive or dead.
 Some allege she was taken to the ovens and burned alive; others want to believe a guard took pity on her and killed her before she was fed to the flames.
-Whatever the exact details might be, the beautiful and highly intelligent Mala Zimetbaum became legendary among Auschwitz survivors who had witnessed her acts of defiance.

-Among the thousands of witnesses that day was the prisoner Lena Berg whose testimony was possibly first included in Alexander Donat’s The Holocaust Kingdom (1963) long before Gilbert’s account [that doesn’t credit Donat]: “We were standing roll call when Mala was brought back to camp.
+“We were standing roll call when Mala was brought back to camp.
 She was to be publicly hanged as a warning to the other prisoners that no one could escape from Auschwitz, that the only way out was via the crematorium chimney.
 Mala stood in front of the SS men’s barracks, pale and calm, and the hearts of the thousands of women who watched her pounded with hers.
 She had disappointed them when her audacious dream of happiness and freedom had collapsed, but she was not going to disappoint them now.

 “No one knew how Mala got the razor blade; it was said that some charitable soul had slipped it to her earlier, when she was being questioned.
 Now she suddenly produced it and, before everyone, quickly slashed both wrists, severing the veins.
 An SS man rang up to seize the razor blade and she punched him the face, screaming ‘Get away from me, you dirty [unknown]!’
 The Oberkapo strode up to her and said, ‘You stupid Jewish whore, you thought you ‘d outsmart us, did you, that you could escape?
 You swine, is that how you show gratitude for our kindness?’